CoAntrimMan/BibleStudy/Matthew/Matthew 22.md

 Q. 4.
 What is God?
 A. God is a Spirit, infinite, eternal, and unchangeable, in his being, wisdom, power, holiness, justice, goodness, and truth.

+We think about how Wisdom is given from the Lord.
+Solomon asked for wisdom.

+We that even as a child of 12 in the temple how that Christ had astonished them with his reasoning and questioning.

+Those who encounter God are left with a feeling of astonishment!